Miss North Dakota Teen USA

-Seven Miss North Dakota Teen USAs have gone on to win Miss North Dakota USA, and more unusually, two have competed at Miss America, including Stacey Thomas who is the most recent Miss North Dakota Teen USA delegate to compete at the Miss America pageant.
+Eight Miss North Dakota Teen USAs have gone on to win Miss North Dakota USA, and more unusually, two have competed at Miss America, including Stacey Thomas who is the most recent Miss North Dakota Teen USA delegate to compete at the Miss America pageant.

-Berkley Lundeen of Minot was crowned Miss North Dakota Teen USA 2022 on May 1, 2022, at the Empire Arts Center in Grand Forks, North Dakota.
-She represented North Dakota for the title of Miss Teen USA 2022.
+Sofia Console of Fargo was crowned Miss North Dakota Teen USA 2025 on August 8, 2025, at the Franklin Center in Des Moines.
+She represented North Dakota at Miss Teen USA 2025.